 Home

-Save the date and join us, either in person at the Shul or online via zoom, on Sunday May 27th at 11am, as Brandeis University scholar Gilad Cohen presents “The Clash of the Early Zionists”.
+Join us this Sunday, either in person at the Shul or online via zoom, on Sunday April 27th at 11am, as Brandeis University scholar Gilad Cohen presents “The Clash of the Early Zionists.”

 If you are familiar with Zionism's popular history, but open to critically assessing your ideas and opinions in light of academic sources, you will find this an engaging event.